Yahweasel/aokv/README.md

 ## What and why?

-The main usecase of this is to deal with the fragmented world of storing data from a browser.
+The main use case of this is to deal with the fragmented world of storing data from a browser.

 You can store data in `localStorage`, an indexed DB, or the origin-private